kodebae/ruby-on-rails-tutorial/README.md

 I'll keep this section updated with debugging tricks, gotchas, and reflections as I go.

-* **Lesson Learned (Chapter 1):** Using Docker saves tons of setup time, but can be a pain when resolving git conflicts inside mounted volumes.
+* **Lesson Learned (Chapter 1):** Using the Docker wrapper saves tons of setup time, but can be a pain to set up. utilizing hotwire/stimulus changed the answer for "hola, mundo!"
+Hint: you will need to modify a different type of controller, not the one mentioned in the book.
 * **Docker Tip:** If you're editing code inside the container, always run `chmod -R 777 tmp` if weird caching issues show up.
 * **Rails Tip:** The `importmap` + Turbo combo is nice, but gets tricky when you're following a book written before Rails 7.